Quantum state tomography

 implement a minimal and optimal scheme for this purpose, based on a

 POVM scheme which recently caught attention both in the quantum

-information community and for polarization measurements in
+information community and for polarization

 The scheme relies on a four-valued measurement outcome for a single